istar0me/udacity-introduction-to-python-programming/L5_functions/README.md

   print(short_cities)
   ```

+- answer:
   - just like the example above, we don't need `is_short` variable
+  - using the short variable name like `x`

   ```py
   short_cities = list(filter(lambda x: len(x) < 10, cities))